Polycystic Ovary Syndrome (PCOS)

 Reducing your exposure to male hormones makes sense if you have PCOS.
 Animal products usually contain the highest concentration of pesticides and chemicals as chemicals concentrate more as they go up the food chain.
 The worst food is milk.
-Milk now comes almost exclusively from pregnant cows.
+Milk now includes milk from pregnant cows.
 This increases the amounts of hormones in the milk and depending on the stage of pregnancy it can be 5 to 30 times that in milk from a non pregnant cow.
 This has been postulated as a factor in the increase of hormone dependent cancers such as breast and prostate cancer but almost certainly other hormone-related conditions such as PCOS will be affected.
 Milk also contains growth factors which stimulate cell growth.
 This is best avoided in a condition where there is excess growth of cysts like PCOS.

 Losing weight is beneficial and studies suggest losing as little as 5% of your weight helps balance hormones and helps the menstrual cycle to become more normal.

 Many women with PCOS have insulin resistance.
 This can be tested by taking bloods for fasting lipids.
 Typically if there is insulin resistance this test will show raised triglycerides and reduced high density lipoprotein (HDL).